yveschiu/php_utils/README.md

 # About this repo
-A place to house some simple util classes and functions
+A place to house some simple util classes and functions.
+Not fully implemented.
+Just served as an example reference.

 ## How to use composer to install this tiny tool
 - Add the following lines to the composer.json file